 The outdoor classroom is a 1440 sq' building which sits on approximately 7 acres.

 In addition to schools, the SWSD owns and operates additional facilities which provide support functions to the Schools.
-The District owns the 4000 sq' Service Center which is located next to the Middle School. lt is currently rented by Creativity Source.
-The 14000 sq' Transportation/Maintenance Facility is located on 15.2 acres just south of the Primary School and houses transportation and the district offices.
+The District owns the 4000 sq' Service Center which is located next to the South Whidbey Community Center. lt is currently rented by Modern K9 and Island County Historical Society.
+The 14000 sq' Transportation/Maintenance Facility is located on 15.2 acres just south of the South Campus and houses transportation and the district offices.